mikeleo03/SpringBoot-Angular-Software-Documentation/Week 02 - Jun 17-21/Lecture 03/Assignment 3/README.md

 2. **Implementing `AutoCloseable`**
     Any resource used in `try-with-resources` must implement the `AutoCloseable` interface, which provides a `close()` method.
 3. **Multiple Resources**
-    You can declare multiple resources in a single `try` statement, separated by semicolons.
+    We can declare multiple resources in a single `try` statement, separated by semicolons.

 Here is the basic syntax.
 ```java